Should I Participate In This Survey?

 How Can I Use the Data?

-What are some important uses of the Occupational Employment Statistics survey?
+What are some important uses of the Occupational Employment and Wage Statistics survey?

 - Assist students, job seekers, and military personnel transitioning into civilian life in making informed career decisions